tburette/martingale/index.md

 ##Is it really not possible to beat the casino?

 Making money reliably at the roulette _is_ possible in some curcumstances.
-Several people successfully did it over the years.
+Several group of people successfully have been able to reliably make money without outright cheating.
 Finding a wheel with bias towards certain numbers, using the laws of physics and a machine to compute where the ball would end up,...
-Cheating excepted, every case involved finding find a way to detect some kind of bias in order to reverse the [house edge](https://en.wikipedia.org/wiki/Casino_game#House_advantage) in the favour of the player.
+Every case involved finding  some kind of bias in a roulette in order to reverse the [house edge](https://en.wikipedia.org/wiki/Casino_game#House_advantage) in the favour of the player.

 ##Can I use the martingale using a bet different than a color?